 Also, If anyone fears that he may be harmed or may harm others, it is permissible for him to not attend the Friday prayer and prayers in congregation, because the Prophet (blessings and peace of Allah be upon him) said, “There should be neither harm nor reciprocating harm.”
 [Narrated by Ibn Majah].

-After talking about Ramadan prayer guide 2021, Ahmad moves to another important act of worship in Ramadan, asking his father if there are prayers should be said in certain times?
-The father replies: Dua’a is highly recommended at any time of Ramadan, especially in the time of breaking fast.
-The Prophet (PBUH) used to say a specific prayer after breaking his fast immediately “Thirst has gone, the arteries are moist, and the reward is sure, if God wills.”
-[Abu Dawud]
+After talking about Ramadan prayer guide 2021, Ahmad moves to another important act of worship in Ramadan, asking his father if there are prayers that should be said at certain times.

-Understanding this aspect pave the way of worship for the Muslim to modify his prayer and feel the beauty of religion as well.
+He read before an inspiring article under the title How Did the Spread of Islam Affect the World? and that made him want to learn more and more about his religion.
+Understanding this aspect paves the way of worship for Muslims to modify their prayer and feel the beauty of religion as well.

 By the end of this informative session, Ahmad thanks his father for reviewing the Ramadan prayer guide 2021.
-He understands now the importance of prayer especially in Ramadan.
-Thus, he decides to correct his recitation of the Quran and to continue his memorization for it, to be an Imam for the Masjid in Taraweeh prayer like his father after 3 years.
+He understands now the importance of praying, especially Ramadan prayers.
+Thus, he decides to correct his recitation of the Quran and to continue his memorization for it, to be an Imam for the Masjid in Taraweeh prayer like his father InshaAllah.